"""

 img.hist().plot(style='stack')

-- For floating point images all NaN and Inf values are first
+- For floating point images all NaN and Inf values are removed before

 :references: